Canon 6D vs Fujifilm X30

-The X30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the X30 have been discontinued, but can regularly be found used on ebay.
+The 6D was replaced by the Canon 6D Mark II, while the X30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Fujifilm X30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 6D:

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.